 Food waste represents one of the largest and most underutilised waste streams globally.
 Activated carbon is increasingly being used to improve how this material is processed and recovered.

 In food waste collection and composting systems, activated carbon is commonly used to control odours by capturing volatile compounds released during decomposition.
-This improves working conditions, reduces community impacts, and supports wider adoption of food waste separation.
+This can improve working conditions, reduce community impacts, and support wider adoption of food waste separation.

-Activated carbon also plays a growing role in anaerobic digestion facilities.
-When used as an additive, it can stabilize digestion processes, support microbial activity, and increase methane yields.
-This makes the conversion of food waste into renewable energy more efficient and resilient, particularly in facilities handling variable or contaminated feedstocks.
+Activated carbon may also play a role in anaerobic digestion facilities.
+When used as an additive, it may support process stability and methane production under appropriate operating conditions.
+This can enhance the efficiency and resilience of facilities handling variable or contaminated feedstocks.

 Responding to Regulatory and Policy Drivers